mariocki/mariocki-osm-server/README.md

 And then repeat the instructions under "Importing Data"

 ## Bulk rendering
-Connect to the maps server:
+Connect to the render server:
 ```
-docker-compose up -d maps
+docker-compose up -d render
 docker exec -it mariocki-osm-server_maps_1 /bin/bash
 ```

-and run one of the lines shown below which will generate the commands you need to run.
+and run one of the lines shown below which will execute the command.
 You can run `render_list_geo.pl -h` to view all the options.

 Taken from: https://github.com/alx77/render_list_geo.pl/blob/master/render_list_geo.pl